MetPX/sarracenia/doc/design/plan.rst

   on each site (a1, a2, and a), but just one (a).
 If the sources a really different, you want multiples, but if they are identical, no.

-- should the exchanges subject to reduction be named differently, so that _sarra pays attention to all xs_* and reduce pays attention to all xr_* ?  perhaps cleaner? but if someone really wants to see urp1 outputs?
+- should the exchanges subject to winnowing be named differently, so that _sarra pays attention to all xs_* and winnow pays attention to all xw_* ?  perhaps cleaner? but if someone really wants to see urp1 outputs?

 - should we just put a broker on each URP cluster, have a shovel